thoughtspot/thoughtspot.github.io/_release/notes.md

 ### Mandatory user emails

 In this release, all users must have a valid email in ThoughtSpot.
 Before this release, the email field was not mandatory.
 See changes to [Create a user through the interface]({{ site.baseurl }}/admin/users-groups/add-user.html#create-a-user-through-the-interface).
-To make bulk updates to emails, see [Configure LDAP for Active Directory]({{ site.baseurl }}admin/setup/LDAP-config-AD.html), and also talk to your Customer Success team for a solution to update missing user emails.
+To make bulk updates to emails, see [Configure LDAP for Active Directory]({{ site.baseurl }}admin/setup/LDAP-config-AD.html).

 <!-- assume this is now GA with new features?-->
 ### ThoughtSpot mobile